frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Scrape data of matches that haven't taken place for making predictions

-All data for predition is in the folder "Predict".
+All data for predition is in the folder called "Predict".
 And here is the code for saving the whole data into a single csv (results_for_prediction.csv)

 ```python
 # ...